KeyWeeUsr/OnionProxy/README.md

     ...

-proxying would mean creating a proxy for each of the domains and redirect all of the locations to the appropriate sub-locations (and rewrite response bodies
-+ rewrite Host, Location and perhaps other headers to make it load properly) or even own onion services.
+proxying would mean creating a proxy for each of the domains and redirect all of the locations to the appropriate sub-locations (and rewrite response bodies, rewrite Host, Location and perhaps other headers to make it load properly) or even own onion services.
 Solutions such as this cause more work than they are useful, therefore depending on the use-case it might be more comfortable to just run an exit node.
 For such case though you allow everyone to access your